-Opinions about our monetary system: reserved for experts
+Discussing our monetary system: experts only

 The biggest problem with this complexity is that non-economists do not dare speak out about our monetary system.
-Only the experts have their say - and despite the mess caused by the 2008 crisis, foreseen by practically none6, they continue venting their opinions with such aplomb that laymen will think twice about calling their expertise into question.
-Thus the thinking about what we would like our monetary system to be remains the exclusive reserve of a small group of insiders.
+Only the experts have their say - and despite the mess caused by the 2008 crisis, foreseen by practically none5, they continue venting their opinions with such aplomb that laymen will think twice about calling their expertise into question.
+Thus the thinking about what we would like our monetary system to be remains the exclusive reserve of a small group of insiders